to Shop-at-Home for New Carpet!

 Alan Fletcher - Carpet Expert and Trusted Consumer Advocate

-from the flooring business in 2006 and no longer sell or
+from the Carpet and Flooring business and no longer sell or

-possible and how to keep from being a
+possible and keep from becoming the Victim of a

 Shopping for Carpet

 a carpet retailer brings samples to your home for you to view and consider,